nopslip/web/docs/RUNNING_LOCALLY_DOCKER_OSX.md

 TODO - set a local pg password.

-#### Running Gitcoin Web
+#### Running Gitcoin Web Manually

 At this point you should have the Gitcoin web app up and running locally which you can see by navigating to http://localhost:8000 - It's worth note, that if you're testing on a local machine and doing a lot of browsing to other sites, those sites could access your dev app which often times opens you up to a host of security issues.
-If you're not actively testing and/or you're visiting untrusted sites, make sure to stop your local app instance or better yet, do your dev work on a seperate machine from where you browse.
+If you're not actively testing and/or you're visiting un-trusted sites, make sure to stop your local app instance or better yet, do your dev work on a separate machine from where you browse.

 After your initial launch of the Gitcoin web app using `docker-compose up --build` you then can use the following command to launch the app and it will launch much more quickly: